Conditional mean dimension: Introduction

-In light of these points of view, we introduce some conditional versions of mean dimension relative to a factor system and study their properties.
+Motivated from these points of view, we introduce some conditional versions of mean dimension relative to a factor system and study their properties.
 When the factor is trivial, these conditional mean dimensions recover as the mean dimension.

-In Section 2, inspired by an estimation formula of mean dimension in \cite[Theorem 4.6]{Tsukamoto08}, we first define the conditional mean (topological) dimension.
-We particular study a class of extensions, called {\it $G$-extensions}, which generalize (topological) principal group extensions (Definition \ref{G-extension}).
-A $G$-extension is based on another dynamical system $\Gamma \curvearrowright G$ (usually $G$ is a compact metrizable group and the action is by automorphisms).
+In Section 2, we first define the conditional mean (topological) dimension.
+We study a class of extensions, called {\it $G$-extensions}, which generalize (topological) principal group extensions (Definition \ref{G-extension}).
+A $G$-extension is based on another dynamical system $\Gamma \curvearrowright G$ (typically $G$ is a compact metrizable group and the action is by automorphisms).
+It turns out the notion of conditional mean dimension brings us a proper notion to strengthen some results on embedding problems of dynamical systems in terms of Rokhlin dimension of the factor systems.
+We present such applications in Theorem \ref{conditional embedding} and Corollary \ref{G-extension embedding}.
 Under certain conditions, Question \ref{main interest} is confirmed.

 In Section 3, in terms of notion of conditional mean dimension, we prove an inequality to estimate the mean dimension of an extension system.

 \begin{theorem} For any factor map $\pi\colon X \to Y$, we have